Mindful Living

 How to Prepare

-• Enjoy 1–3 cups per day throughout the cycle, especially during the luteal and menstrual phases.
+• Enjoy 1–3 cups daily, especially in the luteal and menstrual phases.

 Schisandra: The Adaptogenic Rejuvenator